Effective Date: 5-1-19

 - The Reach Tuition Waiver, which is a full tuition waiver program available since 2011-12, and

 - Credential Completion and Employment (CCE), which is a short term, targeted assistance program to help youth earn a recognized certificate and/or specialized training that leads to employment .

 Missouri Reach CCE:

 - Eligible youth are currently in care, exited care after age 18, or obtained legal guardianship or adoption after age 14.

 - Youth ages 19 – 25 are eligible (credential must be earned by 26th birthday).

 - Program participation is limited to 12 months – including pre- and post-training time – of comprehensive support and funding that leads to credential completion.

 - The credential must be earned in less than 9 months.

 - The maximum award amount is $8,000 over a 12 month period.

 - postsecondary funding from ETV or Missouri Reach Tuition Waiver, or

 - other (specific) public education and training funding (i.e. workforce stipend).
-Exceptions may be approved by the Older Youth Program Development Specialist or Older Youth Transition Specialist in cases of documented need or extenuating circumstances.
+Exceptions may be approved by the Older Youth Program Coordinator or Older Youth Transition Specialist in cases of documented need or extenuating circumstances.

 - Participants may be in a no-cost Workforce Program but need living assistance – 3rd party rent payments, gas cards, etc. (Less than 25% of funding will be given to program participants.)